MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ![Graphic showing how containers can run in the cloud or on-premises, supporting monolithic apps or microservices written in nearly any language.](media/about-3-box.png)

+To view a roadmap of planned and currently available features, see the [Windows Server containers roadmap](https://github.com/microsoft/Windows-Containers/projects/1).

 ## The Microsoft container ecosystem

 Microsoft provides a number of tools and platforms to help you develop and deploy apps in containers: